 - No Member (except Hon life Members) shall be entitled to a Membership card until their subscription has been paid.
 Members not having renewed their subscription by the date shown on the renewal notice shall be liable to forfeit their right to renew Membership.

 - Newly accepted Members shall pay the entry fee and pay full annual subscription and levy.

-- Non-fishing Guests, two people per Member, at a cost of £15 per season.
+- Non-fishing Guests, two people per Member, at a cost of £15 per season are available to add onto your membership via the website.
 No Guest tickets will be issued to under 16 Members (Excludes Junior Members for parents/carers).

-- Fishing Guest tickets (Dawn until Dusk) are available at a cost of £12.50 for seniors and £7.50 for Juniors.
-Fishing Guest tickets (24hr) are available at a cost of £17.50 for seniors and £10 for Juniors.
-Fishing Guest tickets are available for BMAPS members to purchase from the BMAPS website.
-Fishing Guest Tickets are only available on Shadwell Pool.
-All non-members fishing on Guest tickets, whether dawn until dusk or 24hr, must be accompanied by a fully subscribed senior BMAPS member.
+- Fishing Guest tickets (Dawn until Dusk) are available at a cost of £12.50 for seniors and £7.50 for Juniors on both Shadwell’s and Gunnersbury Only.
+Fishing Guest tickets are available for BMAPS members to purchase from the BMAPS website ONLY via card payment, no cash will be accepted.
+Fishing Guest Tickets are only available on Shadwell Pool & Gunnersbury and NOT Thames Young Mariners.
+All non-members fishing on Guest tickets, whether dawn until dusk or 24hr, must be accompanied by a fully subscribed Senior BMAPS member.

 MEMBERSHIP RULES – GENERAL

 - Any Member accused of breaching of society rules shall be called before the Committee to make answer to the charge.
 The Committee shall report their findings and recommendations to the next open meeting.

 - Any Member having complaint against another Member and desiring such complaint to be brought before the society, shall attempt to ascertain the other Members membership number and shall send full details to the Secretary.
 Due notice should be given to all parties concerned, of the date, time and place of the hearing of the complaint.